-- First, temperature is so important!
+- First, the temperature is so important!
 When frying anything in oil, you’ll have to use a frying thermometer or candy thermometer.
 You’ll also have to know the temperature of your oil to cook the food correctly.
 If your oil is not hot enough, your food will be under-cooked.
 If the oil is too hot, you will burn your food.
 For frying donuts, you’ll want your oil to be between 355F and 365F.
 The hardest part of making donuts is keeping your oil between those two temperatures.
-You will discover that as soon as you put the donuts in the oil, your temperature will drop.
-That is why you should never fry more than three donuts at a time, because your temperature will drop too low.
+You will discover that your temperature will drop as soon as you put the donuts in the oil.
+That is why you should never fry more than three donuts at a time because your temperature will drop too low.
 Just keep a close eye on your thermometer, and take the time to adjust the oil temperature.
-If you need to, wait a few minutes in between batches to allow your oil to get back to 365F.
-But you also don’t want to put your donuts in oil that is over 365F, because they will be overcooked on the outside and most likely under cooked on the inside.
-If your oil is getting too hot, you can carefully remove it from the burner for a few minutes, to let the oil cool down.
+If you need to, wait a few minutes between batches to allow your oil to get back to 365F.
+But you also don’t want to put your donuts in oil over 365F because they will be overcooked on the outside and most likely undercooked on the inside.
+If your oil is getting too hot, you can carefully remove it from the burner for a few minutes to let the oil cool down.

 - Never drop the donuts into the hot oil!
 You will get splashed and burned.
-Most people, myself included, assume that the oil is going to sizzle and pop when you add the donuts, kind of like the trials of frying bacon.
-If the temperature is correct (not too hot) when you put the donuts in the hot oil they will sizzle, but under the surface and it will not splatter or spit at you.
+Most people, myself included, assume that the oil will sizzle and pop when you add the donuts, kind of like the trials of frying bacon.
+However, if the temperature is correct (not too hot), when you put the donuts in the hot oil, they will sizzle, but under the surface, and it will not splatter or spit at you.
 The technique I use is to simply lay the donuts gently in the oil.
-They will initially sink to the bottom, but after a few second they will float to the top.
+They will initially sink to the bottom, but they will float to the top after a few seconds.